 We use demonstration PowerBuoy systems to establish the feasibility of providing wave-generated electricity to customers.
 Demonstration wave power stations allow potential customers to see first-hand the viability of wave energy as a significant source of electricity.
-From October 2005 through October 2006, we operated a demonstration PowerBuoy system off the coast of New Jersey, which allowed us to continuously monitor the system and evaluate its performance in actual wave conditions.
-This PowerBuoy system was removed from the ocean for maintenance and diagnostic testing in October 2006 and was redeployed off the coast of New Jersey in September 2007.
-Although the system does not supply electricity to the power grid, it provides us with valuable operational data as well as important marketing opportunities.
+In addition, demonstration wave power stations provide us with the opportunity to test and refine our technology in actual operating conditions.
+Since 2005, we have operated a demonstration PowerBuoy system off the coast of New Jersey.
+We are also planning to develop and operate two additional demonstration wave power stations off the coasts of Reedsport, Oregon and Cornwall, England.
+We plan to generate revenue from the demonstration wave power stations at the Cornwall and Reedsport sites by selling electricity to utilities.